enthought/envisage/envisage/ui/single_project/README.txt

 The current project is visualized using a ResourceTree control and thus supports all the visualization and interaction customization of resources.
-This also makes makes it easy to build a hierarchy of nodes within the tree by implementing the enthought.naming.Context interface.
+This also makes makes it easy to build a hierarchy of nodes within the tree by implementing the apptools.naming.Context interface.

 Finally, this plugin contributes a single extension point which provides the capability to define your own custom projects.